Special-K-s-Flightsim-Bots/DCSServerBot/README.md

   instances:
     DCS.openbeta_server:        # The name of your instance.
 You can have multiple instances that have to have unique names.
       home: '%USERPROFILE%\\Saved Games\\DCS.openbeta_server' # The path to your saved games directory.
+      missions_dir: '%USERPROFILE%\Documents\Missions'        # You can overwrite the default missions dir like so.
+Default is the Missions dir below the instance home folder.
       bot_port: 6666            # The port DCSServerBot uses to communicate with your DCS server.
 Each instance has to have a unique port.
 This is NOT your DCS port (10308)!!!
       max_hung_minutes: 3       # Let DCSServerBot kill your server if it is unresponsive for more than x minutes.
 Default is 3.
 Disable it with 0.
       affinity: 2,3             # Optional: set the CPU-affinity for this instance.